Security at GitLab

 • These weekly updates, while highly encouraged, are strictly optional and should represent content that ICs and managers feel should be highlighted.
 Teams are encouraged to define processes and DRIs around these updates that work for them.

-• Individuals providing the weekly updates are encouraged to use the “Also send to #security-department” option within the thread to increase visibility.
+• Individuals providing the weekly updates are encouraged to use the “Also send to #security-division” option within the thread to increase visibility.

 • End of each month: Departmental leaders prepare a monthly update, including no more than three updates per team, and post it in #ciso within the first week of the following month.